Great Safaris Trip Itinerary for Website - Southern Africa

 • Meals: B, L

-Depart the hotel this morning to commence your tour of the Cape Peninsula.
-First you will travel via the 12 Apostles and Hout Bay, to Chapman’s Peak.
-This is one of the region’s most dramatic mountain drives and offers amazing panoramic views over the city and environs.
-Descend the mountain pass and continue on to the coastline.
+Depart the hotel this morning to begin your tour of the Cape Peninsula.
+Your journey takes you past the iconic 12 Apostles and Hout Bay, winding along Chapman’s Peak Drive.
+This dramatic mountain route offers some of the most breathtaking panoramic views of the city and surrounding landscapes.
+After descending the pass, you will continue along the coastline.

-This strip of the peninsula’s shoreline, commonly known as the Atlantic Seaboard, stretches some 34 miles from the waters of Table Bay along the western coast to the nature reserve at Cape Point.
-The exceptional beaches and rugged mountains along this coastline not only make this a popular drive, but also provide outstanding views across the Atlantic Ocean, with some of the most spectacular sunsets in the world.
+This scenic stretch, known as the Atlantic Seaboard, spans approximately 34 miles from the waters of Table Bay along the western coast to the Cape Point Nature Reserve.
+With its striking beaches and rugged mountains, this route is not only a favorite for drivers but also a perfect vantage point for gazing across the Atlantic Ocean, where some of the world’s most stunning sunsets can be enjoyed.

-The Cape of Good Hope Nature Reserve comes to an end at majestic Cape Point.
-Situated at the junction of two of earth’s most contrasting water masses – the cold Benguela current on the West Coast and the warm Agulhas current on the East Coast, the Cape of Good Hope is popularly perceived as the meeting point of the Atlantic and the Indian Oceans.
-Take the funicular to the vantage point from where they will be able to witness the “meeting of the two oceans”.
+The Cape of Good Hope Nature Reserve culminates at the majestic Cape Point, located at the convergence of two contrasting ocean currents: the cold Benguela Current on the west and the warm Agulhas Current on the east.
+While popularly thought of as the meeting point of the Atlantic and Indian Oceans, the site remains a spectacular natural landmark.
+Take the funicular to the vantage point for an unforgettable view of this dramatic seascape.

 Chapmans Peak